mantinedev/mantine/src/mantine-hooks/README.md

 # Mantine Hooks

 React hooks for [Mantine](https://mantine.dev/) components library.
+All other @mantine/ packages depend on @mantine/hooks.

+Package includes hooks that are used to build components in @mantine/ scoped packages.
+You can use these hooks in your applications with or without other @mantine/ packages.

 ## Installation